mbaulch/rustifact/README.md

 (#) These types should be implemented in a separate crate, so they're usable from the build script _and_ the main crate.

+NOTE: We refer to exclusively to *data* in the above, but Rustifact is also capable of generating *types* in some situations where doing so by hand would be burdensome.

 # A simple example
 build.rs